Same-Day Garage Door Repair Across Denver Metro · (303) 732-8236

 Top 10 Calls Our Denver Dispatch Receives

 2. Opener gear stripped.
 Common on LiftMaster Security+ units 8 to 12 years old.
-Motor runs, door doesn't move.
-Repair: $179–$259 with new gear kit.
+Motor runs, door doesn't move. with new gear kit.

 5. Door off track.
-Often after a vehicle bump, a roller failure, or wind/storm event.
-Repair: $149–$329 depending on track damage.
+Often after a vehicle bump, a roller failure, or wind/storm event. depending on track damage.

 6. Hail damage.
 Front Range spring storm season (March-June) drives hundreds of these calls per year.
-Repair: insurance-covered in most cases; deductible portion ranges from $500 to $2,500.
+Repair: panel replacement scope depends on the damage.

 7. Frozen door (ice to concrete).
 Common after wet snow + sub-zero overnight cold.
-Often free to fix on-site (heat + scraper); replacement seal if needed: $89–$179.
+Often free to fix on-site (heat + scraper); replacement seal if needed: a price we give you in person.

 8. Safety sensor misalignment.
 Door reverses mid-close.
 Often a knocked sensor from a kid's bike or trash can.
-Repair: usually free with another job; standalone $69–$129.
+Repair: usually free with another job; standalone a price we give you in person.

 9. Remote / keypad failure.
-Battery, programming, or full unit replacement.
-Repair: $39 to $129 depending on cause.
+Battery, programming, or full unit replacement. depending on cause.

 Seasonal Patterns We See